mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 * **Contributors** can only submit suggestions.
 This is the default role for new users.
 * **Translators** can submit translations directly in a specific locale, and review other contributors’ suggestions.
 * **Team Managers** can perform the same actions as translators, but also manage other users and update their permissions.
-* **Project Managers** don’t have specific translator permissions, but they act as the point of contact for a specific project.
+* **Project Managers** don’t have translator permissions, but they act as the point of contact for a specific project.
 Their name is displayed in the header of Project and Localization pages, and using the `REQUEST CONTEXT or REPORT ISSUE` function will tag them in a comment.
 * **Administrators** can manage Pontoon, e.g. adding or removing projects, and act as Team Managers for all locales.

 ## Managing permissions